zamiang/drbillmoore/README.md

 ## Editing content

 The site is simply a group of markdown files that get combined with some html to form a website.
+Simply edit the html and commit the changes.

 ### Adding images